applyhhj/ros_multi_robot_sim/README.md

 Robots may drift in rviz and that is normal because localization if not 100% accurate.<br />

 #PS
-set_param and hector_laserscan_to_pointcloud packages are used for my work, you do not need those packages.
-And I am a freshman to ROS, so there may still be some errors or mistakes, I will try my best to help you with this simulation you can contact me by applyhhj@163.com.
+I am new to ROS, so there may still be some errors or mistakes, I will try my best to help you with this simulation, you can contact me by applyhhj@163.com.
 Hope this can help you!